 The course is taught in English.

-To be admitted to the course applicants have to be part of a PhD programme at LTH.
+To be admitted to the course applicants have to be part of a PhD programme.
+Applicants from LTH will be prioritised.

 Additionally, applicants must have progressed far enough in their doctoral work that they are ready to begin writing an original research paper.
 Doctoral students who have not yet gathered enough original results to write their own research article should wait to apply until they are eligible.
 Applicants who gain a place in the course and are not able to complete the assignments because they are too early in their doctoral work will be removed from the course.